Generic name: dinoprostone topical [ DYE-no-PROS-tone-TOP-ik-al ]

 sudden vaginal bleeding;

-bleeding from a wound, surgical incision, or vein where an IV was placed;
+bleeding from a wound, surgical incision, or vein where an IV needle was placed; or

 any bleeding that will not stop.